juhot/MPE_Util/README.md

 ##### TODO (things to implement, sooner or later):
 * verifying the support of other than listed MPE coontrollers
+* add parameters (such as follow track colors) to conf.txt
+* add support for parameters in rename->method calls, such as "-creatempe11" to create 11 MPE sub tracks
 * find out if a MIDI effect plugin could act as the midi receiver on a MPE Master track, instead of the instrument

 ##### Unable to implement (lacking API functions or skill):